|FreeVR: Virtual Reality Integration Library|

 Language API Bindings

 Currently, C is the only language for which a fully developed API exists.
 Of course, C++ will also work, but no extra features have been added to complement it.
-However, many C++ applications have been written using the FreeVR library, including many student programming assignements, and interfaces to other libraries with only C++ APIs, such as OSG and ODE.
+However, many C++ applications have been written using the FreeVR library, including many student programming assignments, and interfaces to other libraries with only C++ APIs, such as OSG and ODE.

 Graphics LibrariesThus far, FreeVR has been interfaced to four graphics libraries: